wp-plugins/events-made-easy/readme.txt

 = 1.3.5 =
 * Feature: more consistent notation for placeholders, see http://www.e-dynamics.be/wordpress/?p=51559
+* Feature: people page can now do merging of bookings and show all bookings per person
 * Feature: RSS feed now shows html (no maps or forms), as does all other parts of wordpress do
 * Feature: use language selected at booking time for sending mail concerning the booking or the attendee
 * Feature: the cancel registration form can now also be formatted (also per event if wanted)